paulca55/markdown-docs/Web Development Tools.md

 ### Adding your SSH key to the ssh-agent

-Before adding a new SSH key to the ssh-agent to manage your keys, you should have checked for existing SSH keys (i.e. `ls -al ~/.ssh`) and generated a new SSH key.
+Before adding a new SSH key to the ssh-agent to manage your keys, you should have checked for existing SSH keys (i.e. `ls -al ~/.ssh`) or generated a new SSH key.
 When adding your SSH key to the agent, use the default macOS `ssh-add` command, and not an application installed by macports, homebrew, or some other external source.

 1. If you're using macOS Sierra 10.12.2 or later, you will need to modify your `~/.ssh/config` file to automatically load keys into the ssh-agent and store passphrases in your keychain.